 1. Living by the Book: The Art and Science of Reading the Bible by Howard Hendricks & William Hendricks.

-This brilliant book is a fantastic starting-place for anyone looking to learn how to study the Bible.
-I worked through it before entering seminary and found that it laid a valuable foundation for me – indeed, my first-semester Bible Study Methods class pretty much just reiterated what Living by the Book had already taught me!
+This book is a fantastic starting-place for anyone looking to learn how to study the Bible.
+I worked through it before entering seminary and found that it laid a valuable foundation for me – in fact, my first-semester Bible Study Methods class was mainly a restatement of what this book teaches.

 Living by the Book is very practical, eminently readable, and includes simple exercises in each chapter that, if you do them, will definitely improve your study of the Bible.
 It’s worth your time because it will help you approach the Bible with a plan – a simple, reliable method that will make your Bible-reading effective, transformative, and enjoyable.

 2. God’s Big Picture: Tracing the Storyline of the Bible by Vaughan Roberts.

 If Living by the Book will give you a method for studying the details of Scripture, God’s Big Picture will help you grasp – well, the big picture!
 Roberts’ book is a bit like a “CliffsNotes” on the Bible; it summarizes the overall plot of Scripture so you don’t lose sight of the forest for all the trees.

 If you’ve ever tried to read through the entire Bible and gotten lost or stuck because you couldn’t figure out where it was all going, this is the book for you.
 God’s Big Picture will help you make sense of how all the parts of the Bible (yes, even all those laws and genealogies!) all come together to tell the one story of God’s plan for the world.
 It will introduce you to the major themes that tie Scripture together, such as God’s kingdom, his promises/covenants, and salvation through Jesus.
 It’s a short but helpful read; definitely check it out.